 Nematodes are microscopic organisms that can control European Chafer beetles and are most effective when applied around late July and mid-August.
 Residents can apply for a Water Exemption Permit from the City to sufficiently water their treated lawns outside of the water use restrictions.
-The nematode permit policies have changed effective May 1, 2022.
+The nematode permit policies will change starting on May 1, 2022.
 Please review the updated policies below.

 Please refer to our European Chafer Beetle Information to learn about managing European Chafer beetle infestations on your lawn.